© 2023 CyberNews - Latest tech news,

 Wrapping up

-NordVPN is better for streaming than Norton Secure VPN.
-It unblocks more streaming platforms, ensures greater compatibility, and has a SmartPlay feature for using a VPN on devices that don’t support it.
+NordVPN is better for streaming than Norton VPN.
+It unblocks more streaming platforms, ensures greater compatibility, and has a SmartDNS feature for using a VPN on devices that don’t support it.

 Plans and pricing

-Here are the full pricing options of NordVPN vs Norton Secure VPN:
+Here are the full pricing options of NordVPN vs Norton VPN:

-You can try NordVPN out with its 7-day free trial for Android devices and a 30-day money-back guarantee.
-If Norton Secure VPN is what caught your eye, there’s a 60-day money-back guarantee available as well.
+You can register for a NordVPN 7-day free trial on Android and then use it on all compatible devices.
+There's also the standard 30-day money-back guarantee.
+If Norton VPN is what caught your eye, there’s a 60-day money-back guarantee available as well.

-NordVPN vs Norton Secure VPN: which is more secure?
+NordVPN vs Norton VPN: which is more secure?

 EncryptionAES-256AES-256